Soham2704/multi-agent-compliance-system/handover.md

 The rl_retraining_workflow.json in N8N is an automated workflow that periodically checks this file.

-If new feedback is found, the N8N workflow automatically triggers the rl_env/train_complex_agent.py script.
+If new feedback is found, the N8N workflow automatically executes the python rl_env/train_complex_agent.py command.

 The custom ComplexEnv environment loads both the synthetic oracle data and the new human feedback, using a stronger +2/-2 reward for human-rated cases.